-For example, if you have a program that is blinking five lights, but one of those lights is not working, save your program into a new file, and simplify it so that it controls only the one light that's having problems.
+For example, if you have a program that is blinking five lights, but one of those lights is not working, save your program into a new file or drag away some of the code so that it is grayed-out.
+Then simplify the code so that it controls only the single light that's having problems.

 Once you figure out what's going on with the simple code for one light, you can refer to your original version and apply the fixes, testing each change as you go.
+0

 A useful tool for finding and fixing bugs is to add a little extra code in your program that helps monitor the Chibi Chip's progress in running your code.
-For example, we could insert a few lines of code that turn an LED on and off at a specific point in a program.
+For example, we could insert a bit of code that turns a LED on and off at a specific point in a program.

 If the LED blinks, that means the Chibi Chip is able to run up to that part of the code.
 Likewise, if the LED doesn't blink, it means that the code leading up to the blink isn't being run.
 This way, we can use the blinking LED as an indicator for tracing through our code.
 If possible, try to use an LED that you aren't already using in your project!
-Below is a starting point for a blinkometer that you might find handy:
+Below is a starting point for a blinkometer that you might find handy: Insert this code snippet into your full program.
+It will blink pin 4 when it reaches that part of the code.